 Therapy Gives Space to Heal

-Founded by Glenda Myles, a registered psychotherapist and experienced yoga teacher, our practice offers a rare integration of mental health expertise and embodied wellness approaches.
+Founded by Glenda Myles, a registered psychotherapist and experienced yoga teacher and yoga therapist candidate, our online therapy practice offers a rare integration of mental health expertise and embodied wellness approaches.

-At Glenda Myles Embodied Wellness, we understand the challenges you're facing, and we're here to help.
-We integrate mindfulness-based psychotherapy, therapeutic yoga, and nervous system science to create a unique healing journey tailored to you.
+I understand the challenges you're facing, and I’m here to help.
+I often integrate mindfulness-based psychotherapy, therapeutic yoga, and nervous system science to create a unique healing journey tailored to you.

 Ready to begin your healing journey?
 Take the first step towards a brighter future today.